As we move into summer 2020- it may be challenging to engage with each other, while keeping up the necessary social distancing.

 Below is a list of (20) things that you can easily do while social distancing.
 When you complete a task, post a picture (tagging OIA) or share with us.
 Each level complete, will lead to fantastic Prizes!

 Share your tasks by tagging us on Instagram (Chatham_OIA or #ChathamOIA), Facebook (ChathamOIA), or by emailing us at InternationalAffairs@chatham.edu .

 Between May 29 to July 24, 2020, the English Language Program at Chatham University organized and hosted eight virtual events open to students from all over the world.
-The topics of the events ranged from cities around the world, yoga and meditation, food and cuisine, and racism in the U.S. Participants did not have the opportunity to hear from all of the staff from the Office of International Affairs at Chatham University, but also guest speakers, including Ms. Sue Finegold and Dr. Randi Congleton.
+The topics of the events ranged from cities around the world, yoga and meditation, food and cuisine, and racism in the U.S. Participants had the opportunity to hear from not only all of the staff from the Office of International Affairs at Chatham University, but also guest speakers, including Ms. Sue Finegold and Dr. Randi Congleton.
 Especially, the participants enjoyed making connections, talking with one another in the Zoom breakout rooms, and playing Kahoot and Jeopardy games.
-We’d like to share of the pictures and resources from the events below.
+We’d like to share some of the pictures and resources from the events below.

 Let’s Talk Friday, July 24, 2020: Summer Experiences and More

 Hosted by Ms. Kate Emory, Office of International Affairs

 Hosted by Ms. Karin Chipman, Office of International Affairs

 Ms. Karin Chipman led the students in the discussion of fictional stories and what makes a good story.
 Participants did some storytelling activities and learned more about parts of a fictional story and story transitions

 Let’s Talk Friday: July 10, 2020: A Conversation with Dr. Randi Congleton about Racism and Other Social Justice Topics

 Hosted by Dr. Linh Phung, Director of the English Language Program